Sunday 7th June 2020

 Then in typical A fashion he woke up, said he was feeling much better and has been ever since.
 The damn Mediterranean diet right there, someone who’s sick maybe once a decade, and who got very worried last year when his skin started ‘changing colour’ (his first bruise).
 If he had C-19 it’s been a passing fad.

 For all the monstrosities of its desserts, it’s balanced out by the traditional rest of the plate.

 I dropped off several times, but with one eye open, literally.
-The one that could be seen, the other covered by an arm at rest.
-A loved it.
+The one that could be seen by A, who was rapt, the other covered by an arm at rest.
+He loved it.
 They say art is good for the spirit, notably for men, as studied by Norwegian scientist Koenraad Cuypers, who found those unable to exercise but who got involved in cultural activities helped with their anxiety.
 91% of those filling in questionnaires on their lifestyles, who engaged in 4 or more activities -from seeing art to visiting museums weekly, felt satisfied with their lives, and were 14% healthier.
 Women were far more improved if they were creating the art rather than consuming it, from singing to dancing to playing musical instruments.
 They’re not sure why the gender gap, perhaps the way our brains are differently wired.
 I think I tend more to the female preferences.
 Writing’s a drag sometimes but a saviour too.